I. Purpose

 This text exists to remove ambiguity.

-Power is not abstract.
+Power is concrete.

-It does not operate through ideology alone.
+It moves through incentives, leverage, and enforcement, not through ideology alone.

 Preparedness begins with clarity.